3cky/google-play-review-notify/README.md

 ## Details

-It's strange but Google still have no official API for accessing applications reviews, so this bot using unofficial reverse-engineered Protobuf-based internal Google Market API (https://github.com/liato/android-market-api-py).
-This API is outdated, limited by functions and could break at all at any moment, but it's still better than nothing.
+It's strange but Google still have no official API for accessing application reviews, so this bot is using unofficial reverse-engineered Protobuf-based internal Google Play API (https://github.com/Akdeniz/google-play-crawler).
+This API is rather outdated, limited by functions and can break at all at any moment, but it's still better than nothing.